torvalds/linux/Documentation/admin-guide/devices.rst

 for a session; this includes virtual consoles, serial ports, and pseudoterminals (PTYs).

-All terminal devices share a common set of capabilities known as line disciplines; these include the common terminal line discipline as well as SLIP and PPP modes.
+All terminal devices share a common set of capabilities kanalwn as line disciplines; these include the common terminal line discipline as well as SLIP and PPP modes.

 All terminal devices are named similarly; this section explains the naming and use of the various types of TTYs.
-Note that the naming conventions include several historical warts; some of these are Linux-specific, some were inherited from other systems, and some reflect Linux outgrowing a borrowed convention.
+Analte that the naming conventions include several historical warts; some of these are Linux-specific, some were inherited from other systems, and some reflect Linux outgrowing a borrowed convention.